ShreyPaharia/FTCaseStudy/README.md

-# Solana Network Analysis
+# Network Analysis

-This project contains IPython Notebook files for analyzing various aspects of the Solana network, including validator counts, block times, and staking yields.
+This project contains IPython Notebook files for analyzing various aspects of the Solana network.
+It also contains notebook for analyzing top 20 L1/L2 chains.

 ## Prerequisites